cocos/cocos-docs/en/animation/curve-editor.md

 ### Editing keyframe tangents

 A keyframe has two tangents on the left and right, the length and direction of the tangents will control the shape of the curve between keyframes.
 In `Cubic` interpolation mode, just drag the right tangent control point to edit it directly.
-In different tangent weight modes, the tangent lever can be operated in different ranges, please refer to the introduction of tangent weight mode.
+In different tangent weight modes, the tangent lever can be operated in different ranges, please refer to the next paragraph.

 ### Tangent Weight Mode